dmackinnon1/overleaf-research-workspace/README.md

 [Pandoc](https://pandoc.org/) is a popular document conversion tool, and can be used to convert LaTeX source to MS Word (sometimes required).
 When it comes to converting LaTeX source to MS Word, there are no guarantees -- results vary depending on the formatting that has been applied in the LaTeX document.

-The workflow **Convert to Word (pandoc)** [convert-to-word-pandoc.yml](https://raw.githubusercontent.com/dmackinnon1/overleaf-research-workspace/refs/heads/main/.github/workflows/convert-to-word-pandoc.yml) shows how to invoke pandoc using the [pandoc action](https://github.com/pandoc/pandoc-action-example)
+The workflow **Convert to Word (pandoc)** [convert-to-word-pandoc.yml](https://raw.githubusercontent.com/dmackinnon1/overleaf-research-workspace/refs/heads/main/.github/workflows/convert-to-word-pandoc.yml) shows how to invoke pandoc using the [pandoc action](https://github.com/pandoc/pandoc-action-example).

+## Processing data, generating graphs and tables